harding/old-docs-history-bitcoin.org/en/developer-guide.md

 Change outputs are regular outputs which spend the surplus millibits from the UTXOs back to the spender.
-They can reuse the same P2PH pubkey hash or P2SH script hash as was used in the UTXO, but for the reasons described in the next section, it is highly recommended that change be sent to a new P2PH or P2SH address.
+They can reuse the same P2PH pubkey hash or P2SH script hash as was used in the UTXO, but for the reasons described in the next section, it is highly recommended that change outputs be sent to a new P2PH or P2SH address.

 ### Avoiding Key Reuse